Meet Arden University's Board of Directors

-Our Board of Directors is responsible for the strategic direction of the organisation, including financial and legal matters and annual performance management against agreed targets.
+Our Board of Directors at Arden are responsible for the strategic direction of the organisation, including financial and legal matters and annual performance management against agreed targets.
 You can meet our Directors below.

-Dr Philip Hallam joined Arden University (then Resource Development International - RDI) in 2002 as UK Managing Director.
+Professor Philip Hallam joined Arden University (then Resource Development International - RDI) in 2002 as UK Managing Director.
 In 2007 he became Group CEO and under his leadership the organisation was re-engineered to achieve growth, Taught Degree-Awarding Powers (TDAP) in 2014 and University Title in 2015.
-RDI became Arden University in August 2015 and Dr Hallam as Vice-Chancellor led the launch of the first new distance learning university for more than 50 years.
-He continues to lead the University as it launches its own innovative portfolio of flexible programmes, and builds on its substantial expertise in online distance learning to launch new blended learning study centres.
+RDI became Arden University in August 2015 and Professor Hallam as Vice-Chancellor led the launch of the first new Distance Learning university for more than 50 years.
+He continues to lead the University as it launches its own innovative portfolio of flexible programmes, and builds on its substantial expertise in online Distance Learning to launch new Blended Learning study centres.

-With a BA (Hons) Political Science, Ethics, Law and Economics from the University of Toronto, an MSc International Political Economy from the London School of Economics and Political Science (LSE), and a Graduate Diploma in Law from the College of Law of England and Wales, Valery is now Group Managing Director of GUS.
+With a BA (Hons) Political Science, Ethics, Law and Economics from the University of Toronto, an MSc International Political Economy from the London School of Economics and Political Science (LSE), and a Graduate Diploma in Law from the College of Law of England and Wales, Valery is now Group Managing Director of Global University Systems (GUS).
 He works closely with Aaron Etingen, GUS's Founder and Executive Chairman, to develop LSBF’s creative, driven and energetic character.

 He was appointed advisor to the UK House of Commons Select Committee on Education, Science and the Arts to assist a major inquiry into the future of higher education.
 He then returned to his original career - becoming Group Management Accountant of the Arthur Guiness Group - before becoming a Senior Management Consultant with Deloitte Haskins and Sells.